craftyguy/vim-smooth-scroll/README.md

 # vim-smooth-scroll

 ## About
+This is a fork of [vim-smooth-scroll], which appears to be abandoned.
+It includes a number of fixes that are not in the original repo.

 [vim-smooth-scroll] makes scrolling in Vim nice and smooth.
 Find yourself completely lost every time you use ```Ctrl-f``` or  ```Ctrl-b```?
 You might want to give this plugin a try.

 ## Installation